nelsonroque/roque-santos-air-quality-monitoring-deserts/README.md

 -----
 # Correspondence
-For any issues, please [create an issue](https://github.com/nelsonroque/roque-santos-air-quality-monitoring-deserts/issues).
+If you require any support, we ask that you please [create an issue](https://github.com/nelsonroque/roque-santos-air-quality-monitoring-deserts/issues).

 -----
 # Metadata